Employer of Record in Bolivia

 Bonus Payments in Bolivia

 Bolivian employees receive a 13th-month salary (Aguinaldo) equivalent to one month's pay, capped at 25.00% of the company's profits.
 It is disbursed at year-end and is tax and social security exempt.
-A 14-month bonus is mandatory if the GDP exceeds 4.50% or the company earns annual profits.
+A 14th-month bonus (Prima) is mandatory if the GDP exceeds 4.50% and the company earns annual profits.

 Employment Taxes in Bolivia